Morgan Stanley Community Development Graduate Fellowship

 The goal of the Morgan Stanley Community Development Graduate Fellowship is to bring the next generation of community development leaders into our field.
 This fellowship has had a very successful first five years with twenty-five fellows across four boroughs doing innovative projects ranging from making affordable housing more energy efficient on the Upper West Side, to working with small businesses in East New York, to helping develop a new South Asian community center in Jackson Heights.
 The first five cohorts also had a 100% employment success rate, with many moving into government positions for city planning.

-The Association for Neighborhood and Housing Development (ANHD) is currently recruiting for the 2018-2019 Morgan Stanley Community Development Graduate Fellowship.
-This program will provide an opportunity for nine Master’s Degree students to take a significant role in a high-impact, community-based project targeting a low- and moderate-income neighborhood.
+This program provides an opportunity for nine Master’s Degree students to take a significant role in a high-impact, community-based project targeting a low- and moderate-income neighborhood.
 Fellows will receive a $20,000 stipend to serve in a part-time (20 hours a week), ten month (September 1st – June 30th) internship in a neighborhood-based community development corporation (the host organization).
 Projects may be in the fields of affordable housing, economic development, or community planning.
 A key objective of the program is to help train the next generation of community development leaders, so in addition to hands-on community development work, Fellows will have the opportunity to meet with leaders in New York City’s government, planning, and community development fields.
 If academic credit is available, the host organization will work with the Fellow and his or her educational institution towards securing this credit.

 The nine host organizations have each designed a distinct, compelling community development project and the role for the Fellow within this project.
 Projects were chosen based on their impact, achievability and suitability, the learning experiences provided to the Fellows, evidence of the importance of the project to the host organization, and the strength of the host organization.
 Each host organization will play a significant role in choosing its Fellow.
 Fellows will be required to attend periodic networking and training events.
 In addition, Fellows will have access to all of ANHD’s regularly scheduled educational courses and conferences.